The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

 \subsection{Acknowledgements}

-T.C., I.M.S. and S.B. thank J.F. for his hospitality at ETH Z\"urich.
-T.C. thanks I.M.S. for his hospitality at the University of Toronto, and I.M.S. thanks T.C. for his hospitality at UT Austin.
-The work of I.M.S. is supported in part by NSERC Grant No. NA7901 and SwissMAP Grant.
-The work of T.C. is supported by NSF CAREER grant DMS-1151414.
-The work of S.B. is supported by the Basque Government through the BERC 2014-2017 program, and by the Spanish Ministry of Economy and Competitiveness MINECO (BCAM Severo Ochoa accreditation SEV-2013-0323, MTM2014-53850), and the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 660021.
+The work of S.B.\ is supported by the Basque Government through the BERC 2014-2017 program, and by the Spanish Ministry of Economy and Competitiveness MINECO (BCAM Severo Ochoa accreditation SEV-2013-0323, MTM2014-53850), and the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.~660021.
+The work of T.C.\ is supported by NSF grants DMS-1151414 (CAREER) and DMS-1716198.
+The work of I.M.S.\ is supported in part by NSERC Grant No.~NA7901 and SwissMAP Grant.